theRosyProject/R-for-Building-Science/README.md

 - from the command prompt type: *'cd'*
 - from the command prompt type: *'mkdir -p timeSeriesR_Apr2022/data'*
 - from the command prompt type: *'cd timeSeriesR_Apr2022/data/'*
-- from the command prompt type: *wget https://github.com/theRosyProject/TimeSeriesR/blob/main/Archive.zip?raw=true*
+- from the command prompt type: *'wget https://github.com/theRosyProject/TimeSeriesR/blob/main/Archive.zip?raw=true'*
 - from the command prompt type: *'mv Archive.zip\?raw\=true MRG_2021.zip'*
 - from the command prompt type: *'unzip MRG_2021.zip'*
 - from the command promot type: *'cd ..'*

+And we should be ready to start!